The Extraordinary Adventures of Adèle Blanc-Sec (film): Plot

 In Paris, c.
-1912 Professor Espérandieu is experimenting with telepathic techniques, and he unintentionally hatches a 135 million year-old pterosaur egg within the National Museum of Natural History.
-This results in the death of a former prefect (scandalously sharing a taxicab with a Moulin Rouge showgirl) which, though witnessed only by the then-drunk passerby Ferdinand Choupard who is detained by the police, sparks an epidemic of claimed sightings of the creature.
-The President of France orders the case be considered of utmost urgency by the National Police, only for it to be handed down to the highly decorated but bumbling Inspector Albert Caponi.
+1912, the scientist Professor Marie-Joseph Espérandieu is experimenting with telepathic techniques and unintentionally hatches a 135-million-year-old pterosaur egg within the National Museum of Natural History.
+This results in the death of a former prefect, who was sharing a taxicab with a Moulin Rouge showgirl, witnessed only by a drunken passerby named Ferdinand Choupard.
+Panic spreads as sightings of the creature multiply, and the President of France orders the case to be handled by the highly decorated but bumbling Inspector Albert Caponi.

-Adèle Blanc-Sec, a journalist and travel writer of some fame, finds herself involved after returning from Egypt, where she was searching for Ramesses II's mummified doctor/physician Patmosis.
-She wants to revive the mummy with the help of Espérandieu so the doctor can save her sister Agathe, who is comatose following an unfortunate tennis incident involving a hatpin.
+Meanwhile, Adèle Blanc-Sec, a famous journalist and travel writer, is in Egypt searching for the mummy of Patmosis, the physician to Pharaoh Ramesses II.
+She intends to revive him using Espérandieu's techniques so he can save her sister Agathe, who has been comatose for five years following a freak tennis accident involving a hatpin.
 After a brief struggle with her nemesis, the mysterious Professor Dieuleveult, she retrieves the mummy and returns home.
-Her mission is complicated further by Espérandieu being on death row, having been blamed for the pterosaurs attacks, in lieu of Inspector Caponi and celebrity big game hunter Justin de Saint-Hubert having any success in taking down the beast itself.
-Andrej Zborowski, a researcher at the Jardin des Plantes who is enamored with Adèle, is able to lure the pterosaur into hiding.
-Adèle, riding the pterosaur, rescues Espérandieu moments before his execution.

-Saint-Hubert shoots the pterosaur with the wound simultaneously mimicked in Espérandieu.
-The shot is ultimately fatal, but not before Espérandieu is able to revive the mummy.
-The mummy reveals itself to be the Pharaoh's physicist ("I'm a nuclear physicist.
-I deal in figures, signs and equations.") and is unable to help her sister medically.
-Instead he accompanies Adèle to the Louvre, where they revive the rest of the Pharaoh's mummified court on display there, including the Pharaoh himself.
-The Pharaoh's doctor uses their advanced medical techniques to revive Agathe.
-The Pharaoh then decides he wants to see Paris, so the entire court wanders out into the night, scaring the ever-hapless Choupard yet again.
+Her mission is complicated by Espérandieu being on death row, having been blamed for the pterosaur attacks after the creature was found in his apartment.
+Adèle, with the help of Andrej Zborowski, a young researcher at the Jardin des Plantes who is enamored with her, lures the pterosaur into hiding.
+She then rides the creature to rescue Espérandieu moments before his execution.
+However, celebrity big game hunter Justin de Saint-Hubert shoots the pterosaur, and the wound is simultaneously felt by Espérandieu due to their psychic link.
+The wound is fatal to the creature, but Espérandieu, with his dying breath, completes the resurrection ritual.

-Adèle decides she needs a vacation to relax.
-As she boards the ship, the name RMS Titanic is revealed.
-Dieuleveult is then shown, sarcastically wishing her a "good journey".
+The mummy awakens but reveals himself to be Semothep, the Pharaoh's nuclear physicist, not a physician.
+Unable to help Agathe medically, he accompanies Adèle to the Louvre, where the rest of the Pharaoh's mummified court, including Ramesses II and his personal doctor Patmosis, are on display.
+Adèle convinces the Pharaoh to revive the court, and Patmosis uses advanced medical techniques to cure Agathe.
+The Pharaoh then decides to explore Paris with his entire court, wandering out into the night and terrifying the hapless Choupard once again.

-In a mid-credits scene, Ménard pursues Saint-Hubert with a rifle, still outraged that Saint-Hubert shot the pterosaur.
+Adèle decides she needs a vacation.
+As she boards a ship to relax, its name is revealed: the RMS Titanic.
+Dieuleveult is shown observing her from a distance, sarcastically wishing her a "good journey."
+In a mid-credits scene, Ménard, a botanist, pursues Saint-Hubert with a rifle, outraged that he shot the pterosaur.
 Ménard is arrested by Caponi as two gorillas stare menacingly at Saint-Hubert.